 - The Director-General of the Agency; and

-- Three other persons to represent public interest to be appointed by the Minister.
+- Three other persons to represent public interest were to be appointed by the Minister.

 The current chairman of NAFDAC is Yusuf A. Suleiman(correct as of February 2022)

-NAFDAC collaborate internationally with World Health Organization (WHO), United Nations International Drug Control Programme (UNDCP), Codex Alimentarius Commission of Food and Agriculture Organization (CACFAO) etc.
+NAFDAC collaborates internationally with World Health Organization (WHO), United Nations International Drug Control Programme (UNDCP), Codex Alimentarius Commission of Food and Agriculture Organization (CACFAO) etc.

 Other local agencies that collaborate with NAFDAC are:

 - Consumer Protection Council of Nigeria(CPC)